docker/docs/docker-hub/billing/faq.md

 ### Do collaborator limits differ between the Free and Pro plans?

 The Free plan includes unlimited collaborators for public repositories and 0 collaborators for private repositories.
 Pro includes unlimited collaborators for public repositories and 1 unique collaborator for private repositories.
 Note that a collaborator on a private repository within a Pro plan can only be used with a service account.
-For details on the differences between plans, see (https://www.docker.com/pricing).
+For details on the differences between plans, see the [Docker Pricing](https://www.docker.com/pricing){:target="blank" rel="noopener" class=""} page.

-### Where can I renew my Docker Enterprise subscription??
+### Where can I renew my Docker Enterprise subscription?

 The former Docker Enterprise product is now Mirantis Enterprise Platform.
-You can contact Mirantis for more information by visiting their [website](https://www.mirantis.com/%20target=).
+You can contact Mirantis for more information by visiting their [website](https://www.mirantis.com/){:target="blank" rel="noopener" class=""}.

 ### Does Docker offer academic pricing?